Nasif4567/Brain-zone-e-Learning-StudentBackend/README.md

 Backend API for LMS (Brain zone Student System) Description
 This has been created using express.js and mysql.
-It is a backend API for a Learning Management System.
+It is a backend API for a E-Learning Platform.

 Installation
 Clone the repository